garengh4/garengh4/README.md

 ### Welcome! 👋

 Hi, I am Garen!
 I am currently an Electrical Eng. graduate with an interest in developing software applications.
-I am focusing on security and structure that allows for maintainability without compromise down the road.
+I am focusing on security and structure that allows for code maintainability without compromise down the road.
 I am confident in Java and Angular, and will consider looking at python in the near future :)

 In my spare time I love to read and go on hikes with my cat!
 Ask me anything!